dracor-org/dracor-summit/cfp_corpora_conference.markdown

 * FreDraCor, GerDraCor, EngDraCor, RusDraCor, CalDraCor, DutchDraCor, ItaDraCor, HunDraCor, SweDraCor, UDraCor, GreekDraCor, AmDraCor, GerShDraCor, ShakeDraCor, RomDraCor, PolDraCor, AlsDraCor, SpanDraCor, YiDraCor, TatDraCor, BashDraCor, including some in the making: ArDraCor, CzeDraCor, GeorgDraCor, HeDraCor, JesDraCor, NeoLatDraCor, RoDraCor

-The DraCor Corpus Conference is intended as an opportunity for corpus maintainers to present their corpora in dedicated **10-minute presentations**.
+The DraCor Corpora Conference is intended as an opportunity for corpus maintainers to present their corpora in dedicated **10-minute presentations**.
 This insight into various corpora is especially intended to discuss structural problems, facilitate corpus alignments, foster the exchange of workflows and present innovative approaches to corpus building.
 Anyone working on corpus projects is invited to apply, including colleagues whose corpora are not yet part of the DraCor environment.

 When applying, please provide: